wuchalejs/wuchale/README.md

 - **Standalone CLI** - For any JavaScript/TypeScript project
 - **Vite Plugin** - For Vite-based projects with vanilla JS/TS
-- **Framework Adapters** - Specialized support for React/Preact, Svelte, and SolidJS
+- **Framework Adapters** - Specialized support for React/Preact, Svelte, SolidJS, and Astro

 **Installation and setup varies by use case.** See the [Getting Started guide](https://wuchale.dev/intro/start/) for detailed instructions specific to